Code-Institute-Submissions/Cuisine/README.md

 3. The site was tested across all screen sizes.

+4. Google devlopper tools audits were also conducted.

 Issues:
+* Testing revealed lack of detail in explaining how to search through recipes, add and edit them.
+Thus more comprehensive tooltips and prompts were added.

 * The author is not yet skilled in automated testing, and as such was unable to adhere to a test driven development approach.
 </details>

 ## Deployment